otimistas/gwork/CODE_OF_CONDUCT.md

-# Otimista GWork Code of Conduct
+# Otimista GWork CLI Code of Conduct

 ## Introduction

-Welcome to Otimista GWork!
+Welcome to Otimista GWork CLI!
 As a member of our community, you are expected to abide by this Code of Conduct to foster a positive and inclusive environment for collaboration and development.

 ## Our Principles